AmIACommonGuy/Final-ML-Code/README.md

     LIME modifications were done in `lime/lime_image.py`, while `lime/old_lime_image.py` is the original.

 #### Setup Steps
 + Verify that the dataset is in the current directory.
 The choice of dataset is specified above, `'./RGB Only Dataset' or './RGB+IR Dataset'`, and will be automatically selected based on the `RGB_or_IR` variable.

++ Unzip `lime.zip` and put it in the same directory.
+This is the lime source code with the undated `lime_image.py`

 + This needs to use pretrained models for 3 or for 4 channels, so in order to run this, you need to download the models from the colab and save them here, `'model_3.pth' or 'model_4.pth'`.